Formats: PS4, XBoxOne, PC (VR optional across all formats)

 Rhythm Action games come in all shapes and sizes but it’s not very often they come with such a visceral attack and grab like Thumper.
 Even the developer said this is an aggressive and violent game – yet not a single drop of blood is shed.

-As a single player experience, your time will be spent unlocking new areas and trying to do perfect runs of levels.
+As a single-player experience, your time will be spent unlocking new areas and trying to do perfect runs of levels.
 You can handily select the sections of the level you didn’t perfect so you can home in on what you want to perfect which is great too.
-You’ll have a difficult enough time just completing the game though as its tough but never unfair.
+You’ll have a difficult enough time just completing the game though as it is tough but never unfair.

 Easily one of my favourite games from 2016, Thumper is a sensory overload in the best way possible.
 Whenever I play it, I get transfixed and hypnotised by its elegance and challenge and suddenly think "where did the last hour go?!"
 If that's not a sign of a fantastic game that sucked me, I don't know what is.